 By default, accessing the Event Streams UI and CLI requires a user that has been assigned access to Event Streams (see managing access for details).

-For accessing both the UI and CLI, Event Streams supports the Salted Challenge Response Authentication Mechanism (SCRAM) and the IBM Cloud Pak foundational services Identity and Access Management (IAM).
-Additionally, Event Streams also supports Keycloak for accessing the UI.
+For accessing both the UI and CLI, Event Streams supports the Salted Challenge Response Authentication Mechanism (SCRAM) and Keycloak.

 custom resource as follows: